madprops/blog/docs/mallcode/mallcode.md

 Each zone has a unique color theme (might be repeated).

-Each zone has a unique beep sound (might be repeated).
+Each user has a unique beep sound (might be repeated).

 ---